 I have had six Art Shows; four in Vancouver and three in San Miguel de Allende.
 I have a seventh coming up in San Miguel de Allende at the end of February 2020, and a eighth and ninth in Vancouver in April and May 2020 respectively.
 Also in 2019 I have been jury selected for four exhibitions at The Federation of Canadian Artists in Vancouver BC.
-In October 2019, I will have four large acrylic paintings shown at the Convention Center in San Diego, USA.
+In October 2019, I had four large acrylic paintings shown at the World Art Show at the Convention Center in San Diego, USA.

 My paintings are in galleries and homes in San Miguel de Allende, the USA, Canada and the UK.

 2016 Trafalgar’s Restaurant and Gallery, Vancouver BC, Canada.